epfl-ada/ada-2023-project-onsecalme123/README.md

 #### Number of Countries producing Movies about given Events

 In this section, we want to evaluate how many countries were affected by a certain event, that is, how many countries produced movies about that event.
-To analyse the difference between events and its magnitude, we calculated the coefficient of variation and the standard deviation.
+To analyse the difference between events and its magnitude, we calculated the ```coefficient of variation``` and the ```standard deviation```.

 #### Box Office Revenue